One some planar Baumslag-Solitar actions

-Throughout this paper we consider the two-dimensional plane as the phase space.
-We let $f,h:\R^ 2 \to \R^2$ be orientation preserving homeomorphisms satisfying $hfh^{-1} = f ^n $ for some $n\geq 2$.
-We compensate the lack of compactness by supposing that the distance from $f$ to the identity map is uniformly bounded, that is, that there exists $K>0$ such that $|f(x)-x|\leq K \text{ for all $x\in \R^ 2$}$.
-Note that this will always be the case if the map $f$ is the lift of a surface map to its universal covering space.
+In this paper we mainly consider actions of $BS(1,n)$, for any $n\geq 2$, on the plane by orientation preserving homeomorphisms.
+To give such an action is the same as giving $f,h:\R^ 2 \to \R^2$ orientation preserving homeomorphisms satisfying namely, $f$ and $h$ are the respective images of $b$ and $a$ under the representation.
+We compensate for the lack of compactness by supposing that the distance from $f$ to the identity map is uniformly bounded, that is, that there exists $K>0$ such that We say that $f$ has {\em bounded displacement} if this condition holds.
+Note that this is the case when $f$ is the lift of a map of the torus that is isotopic to the identity.
+The main motivation for this hypothesis is to consider actions on the plane that are lifted from certain actions on the torus, as we shall see in Section \ref{s:toro}.

-Suppose that $h$ is a linear transformation with associated matrix $\lambda,\mu\in \R$.
-Then, our results can be summarized as follows:
+In this work we will be interested in the case when $h$ is a linear map.
+Observe that if we conjugate the action by $A\in GL(2,\R)$ we get another action in our hypotheses, since $AfA^{-1}$ has bounded displacement with constant $||A||K$.
+Thus we may assume that the associated matrix of $h$ is a canonical form over $\R$.
+First we focus on the case when $h$ is diagonalizable over $\R$, thus assuming that its associated matrix is where $\lambda\mu>0$ since $h$ is an orientation preserving homeomorphism.
+Excluding the cases when either $|\lambda|$ or $|\mu|$ equals $1$, our results can be summarized as follows, where actions are assumed to be faithful:

 That is, we give examples or prove rigidity theorems depending on the eigenvalues of $h$.
-We point out that all rigidity results carry on when $h$ is diagonalizable instead of diagonal.
-Indeed, if we let $h_1= AhA^ {-1}$ be diagonal, and let $f_1= AfA^{-1}$, then $h_1f_1h_1^{-1}= f_1^n$ and $f_1$ has bounded displacement.
+The rigidity theorems are either non-existence of faithful actions, or preservation of a foliation of lines, as indicated in the table.
+The examples show when such rigidity statements do not hold, namely, the product action (Section \ref{sec product action}) is a faithful action that preserves a foliation by straight lines, while the strange rotation action (Section \ref{sec strange rot}) is a faithful action that does not preserve such a foliation.
+If one of the eigenvalues is $\pm 1$, say $|\lambda|=1$, then $|\mu|\neq 1$ for $h$ to have infinite order.
+In this case, the construction of the product action for $1<|\mu|\leq n$ still holds, and we give an example of a faithful action for $|\lambda|=1$ and $|\mu|<1$ in Section \ref{sec ejemplo con vp 1}.
+For $|\lambda|=1$ and $|\mu|>n$ there are no faithful actions, by Lemma \ref{lem lambda=1}.

+For $h\in SL(2,\R)$ we study the other possible canonical forms.
+In the elliptic case we show non-existence of faithful actions, in Corollary \ref{noac-elip}.
+For the parabolic case we show that $f$ fixes every point in the eigenspace of $h$ (Corollary \ref{cor-par}).
+In particular, if the eigenvalue of $h$ is $1$, then its eigenspace is $\fix(h)$, and hence it is the set of global fixed points of the action.
+This will allow us to prove that there are no faithful actions of $BS(1,n)$ on the torus where $a$ acts as a Dehn twist.

 \end{section}